OdeyaSadoun/nlp_project/README.md

-TEFFEN is a large and highly successful international company engaged in financial management.
+TEFEN - Commitigo ESI is a large and highly successful international company engaged in financial management.
 The company employs a manual rules system called Logist to define the behavior of its operations.
 This system allows rules to be articulated in a semi-natural language, without requiring a predefined order above a data dictionary.